object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 interpreter.
 The Python interpreter takes a sequence of Python statements and performs the actions they specify.
-The interpreter takes care of allocating the required memory and causes the right sequences of primitive machine-level instructions to execute on the actual hardware for your programme to run.
+The interpreter takes care of allocating the required memory and causes the right sequences of primitive machine-level instructions to execute on the actual hardware such that your programme runs.

 The Python interpreter is the same no matter whether you use Jupyter notebooks, an interactive Python terminal such as IPython, or execute